 "Masters of the craft!"

 STEP RIGHT UP and get ready to Laugh, Have Fun, and Celebrate a magical night out in Phoenix with Carnival of Illusion!
-This top-rated attraction is "Revitalizing Magic" by blending their international travel theme with all the charms of a Vaudeville-inspired roadshow.
+This top-rated attraction is "Revitalizing Magic" by blending their international travel theme with all the charms of a Vaudeville-inspired theater show.
 Due to the popularity and intimate nature of this boutique theater, shows sell out.
 Carnival of Illusion is Magic, Mystery and OOOH LA LA!
-Check ticket availability!

 Want to know more?

 The special art of magic and illusion is alive and well at Carnival of Illusion.
-The show is so popular that is now can be seen at three venues in the greater Phoenix area: The Mesa Arts Center, the Tempe Center for the Arts and the Arizona Biltmore Resort.
-It is a show that is sure to please whether you are on a date-night out or are bringing the whole family for a special occassion.
+The show is so popular that it now can be seen at three venues in the greater Phoenix area: The Mesa Arts Center, the Tempe Center for the Arts and the Arizona Biltmore Resort.
+It is a show that is sure to please whether you are on a date-night out or are bringing the whole family for a special occasion.
 There is plenty of magic and surprise in this well-crafted and travel-themed show.
 This is an up-close and personal experience, catering to small audiences.
 You might even be called on to help out with one of the illusions.
+It's better than a Great Magic Show!
 There are lots of personal touches like the opportunity to shake hands with the performers after the show.
 Any questions?
 Helpful employees are just a phone call away and they are more than happy to help.

 A Little History